Content Strategy

 Objectives: To find content gaps, help the department better explain the treatment process, and prepare patients.

-Actions: I established analysis criteria, analyzed site content, and summarized actionable recommendations.
+Actions: Established analysis criteria, analyzed site content, and summarized actionable recommendations.

 Deliverables: Slide deck, website copy